Craft n' Connect

 This sheet was distributed to peers, family & friends, professors to see how well they gameplay, intent, and modes were understood by those who had no relation to this project.

-I had sit-down discussions and interviews with a wide range of people differing in ages and abilities to assess the game's comprehension before even taking it to Banfield.
+I had sit-down discussions and interviews with a wide range of people differing in ages and abilities to assess the game's comprehension before taking it to Banfield.

 After having received all the input from those with no familiarity of the game, I had the chance to receive feedback from staff and volunteers working directily with our residents and the game at Banfield to find ways to refine and simplify the contents further.